Judge rejects moving trial of ex-officers in Floyd's death

 Floyd, a Black man in handcuffs, died May 25 after Derek Chauvin, who is white, pressed his knee against Floyd's neck as he said he couldn't breathe.
 Floyd's death sparked protests in Minneapolis and beyond, and led to a nationwide reckoning on race.
 All four officers were fired.
 They are scheduled to stand trial in March.

 Chauvin is charged with unintentional second-degree murder and second-degree manslaughter.
-The three other former officers, Thomas Lane, J. Kueng and Tou Thao, are charged with aiding and abetting.
+The three other former officers, Thomas Lane, J. Kueng and Tou Thao, are charged with aiding and abetting both counts.

 Minnesota Attorney General Keith Ellison, whose office is prosecuting the case, said in a statement that the rulings “represent another significant step forward” in the pursuit of justice for Floyd and the community.